These eggplant involtini are saucy, garlicky, and creamy, with a topping of crispy breadcrumbs.

 - Set a rack in the middle of the oven and preheat to 425°F/218°C.

 - Roast the eggplant: Line a large baking sheet with parchment paper and toss eggplant slices with olive oil, salt, and pepper.
-Roast the eggplant for 15-25 minutes until fork-tender, but not mushy.
+Roast for 12 - 18 minutes until fork-tender, but not mushy.
 Set aside to cool completely.2 tablespoons extra-virgin olive oil

 For the tomato sauce:

 - Meanwhile, prepare the sauce.
 Set a large ovenproof skillet with olive oil over medium heat.
-Add the anchovies and garlic, and saute for 1-2 minutes until golden-brown and aromatic.
+Add the anchovies and garlic, and saute for 2 - 3 minutes until golden-brown and aromatic.
 Remove about 1 tablespoon of the oil and toss with the breadcrumbs in a small bowl.
-Set aside.Add the tomato sauce to the skillet, and simmer for 10 to 15 minutes until thickened.
+Set aside.Add the tomato sauce to the skillet, and simmer for 10 - 15 minutes until thickened.
 Season with salt and pepper.
 Spread the sauce evenly over the bottom of an oven-safe casserole dish.
-Set aside.3 tablespoons extra-virgin olive oil, 2 anchovy filets, 4 garlic cloves, 14 ounces tomato passata, Salt and black pepper, 2 tablespoons panko breadcrumbs
+Set aside.3 tablespoons extra-virgin olive oil, 2 anchovy filets, 4 garlic cloves, 14 ounces whole-peeled tomatoes, hand-crushed, Salt and black pepper, 2 tablespoons panko breadcrumbs

 For the ricotta filling:

-- To a small bowl, mix the cheeses, herbs and chili paste (if using).
+- In a small bowl, combine cheeses, herbs and chili paste (if using).
 Season with salt and black pepper.½ cup whole-milk ricotta cheese, ¼ cup pecorino romano cheese, ¼ cup low-moisture mozzarella cheese, 2 tablespoons finely chopped fresh herbs, Salt and black pepper, 1 tablespoon Calabrian chili paste

 Prep the involtini: